ChrisLouw1983/excel-ui-automation/README.md

 ## Usage

 Run the tool from the command line or launch the graphical interface.
-If file paths are not provided in CLI mode, a file selection dialog will appear.
+If no file paths are provided, the GUI opens automatically.

 ```bash
 # CLI